 HOW TO SAVE

-AMA members save 20% on tickets to the RVDA of Alberta EXPO—and receive a complimentary parking pass (while quantities last)—when purchased in advance at AMA centres in Edmonton and Calgary.
+AMA members save 20% on tickets to the RVDA of Alberta EXPO—and receive a complimentary parking pass (with purchase of two tickets and while quantities last)—when purchased in advance at AMA centres in Edmonton and Calgary.